atomone-hub/genesis/DECENTRALISTS.md

 broadly in all communities and serve to introduce more people to AtomOne and its generations.

-Portions of the constitutition regarding the Decentralists, only the Decentralists can vote to change.
+Portions of the constitution regarding the Decentralists, only the Decentralists can vote to change.

 The Decentralists may adopt a new constitution with a 2/3 supermajority, until this clause is revoked... /// XXX ok but now this is confusing.
 AtomOne vs Decentralists having separate constitutions?